-To better assuage any fears that you have about the safety of facelift, explain our security assurances, and hopefully provide you with the peace of mind that your social media accounts are safe on facelift, and in general, we'd like to take a little time to explain what we do and how we do it, and steps you can take to enhance your security yourself.
+To address your concerns about Facelift's security, explain our security guarantees, and hopefully reassure you that your social media accounts are safe with Facelift, we'd like to take some time to delve into this topic, explain what we do, how we do it, and what steps you can take to increase your company's security.

 ISO stands for International Organization for Standardization.
 The word order was changed to reflect the Greek word isos – meaning equal – because it would have been IOS in English, OIN in French, and a number of other things in other languages.